VhanTakishima/Vite-StackBlitz-Profile/README.md

 12/12 After sometime and some push of my friends, I finally get back to my battle station.
 Also fixed theme selector. after doing some research for 1 and a half day.
 Kaya naman palang pag haluin ang SCSS at JS. planning to add a page for my codepen.io creations.

 12/13 INTRODUCING CAlculaTHOR.
 Made in one sitting. also Fixed Theme selector.
 It can now reemember last picked theme, even if you reload the page. thanks to LocalStorage.

+12/17 - Added contact in footer some functionality
+- Can now copy link to clipboard
+- added LinkedIn profile
+- Can now go to link in the new tab

+ button's design to be updated tommorow